 Opportunities across the curriculum should also be seized and school celebrations throughout the year will give pupils the chance to extend their learning.

-Evidence of work will be collected in Religious Education books and within the Class Log.
+Evidence of work across each year group will be collected in Religious Education Black Books.
 The use of display to celebrate pupils' work, and to deepen or extend their thinking is to be encouraged.

 Resources